DesignSafe-CI/DS_Use_Case_template/docs/arduino/usecase.md

 #### Generate report (pdflatex, rst2pdf)

 Generating a summary report is a convenient way to present results from lengthy simulations prcesses.
-This can be accomplished in jupyter invoking any posprocessor available in the jupyter lab container image.
+In jupyter this can be done invoking any posprocessor available in the docker container image.
 Among them rst2pdf is commonly distributed with python.
-For the site response notebook a simple ShortReport.rst file is included that collects the previous results and plots in a simple pdf file.
+For the site response notebook a simple ShortReport.rst file is included that collects the results and plots generated in a simple pdf file.
 The python code shown below, exemplifies this process and include:
 1. Running rst2pdf on ShortReport.rst
 2. Posting the resulting pdf file in the jupyter notebook.
 For this it is convenient to define the PDF function shown below that specifies the format of the file in the screen.